[the following is not a sponsored post, however I earn a miles referral bonus for every person who signs up using my link]

-Although Mileslife lets you earn your garden variety SQ and Cathay miles, what’s interesting to me is that you can start building a base with other loyalty programs.
+Although Mileslife lets you earn your garden variety SQ miles, what’s interesting to me is that you can start building a base with other loyalty programs.
 There are a total of 12 different loyalty programs you can choose to earn with.

 That’s a very extensive list, and mileage crediting takes place within 3-5 business days.
 No conversion fee applies.